 So, coming back to the question, “Is learning to code hard?”
 The answer is yes.
 Learning to code is hard.
 Most of the websites try to sell you their coding courses or resources by telling you the opposite, i.e., coding is easy.
 However, that’s not the truth.

 Many platforms are also unique in their way of offering your learning.
-To get a better grasp, we will be categorizing the resources in four categories.
+To get a better grasp, we will be categorizing the resources into four categories.
 They are as follows:

 Coursera is one of the leading places to learn how to code for free.
 It is a website that offers tons of learning options and is not limited to just coding.
 It has one of the largest course libraries that you can explore.
 Also, each of the courses is crafted by the university professor who makes sure that you get the best learning content possible.
 Almost all the content is available for free.
 However, you need to pay if you want a “Coursera Verified Certificate.”
 You can also take advantage of their specialization courses where they list courses that provide content to master a particular skill.